-Selected App will be moved to selected disk drive.
-It may take some time to move app to the selected drive depending upon the size of app.
+The selected App will be moved to the selected disk drive.
+It may take some time to move the app to the selected drive depending on the size of the app.

 NOTE: If you get 0x80070005 error while moving Microsoft Apps from C drive to D drive, you need to change default save location for Microsoft apps.